 - Boneless: The meat from the ribs is cut away from the bone.

-- English Cut: English style short ribs is what is pictured below and used in this recipe.
+- English Cut: English style short ribs are pictured below and used in this recipe.
 This is probably what you will get if you simply ask for short ribs at your typical grocery store.
 It is a 2-3 inch bone with meat sitting on top of it.

 - Flanken Style: Cut across several bones so you have a longer piece of meat with little chunks of bone throughout.